Scalable layouts

 To define the empty space outside of a component, set the Margin.
 Margins work for anchors.
 They do not take any effect when using layouts or absolute positioning.

-Aligning and Distributing Components
+Aligning and distributing components

 For a group of components, select them to align and distribute them evenly.
 As the positions of the components are fixed, you cannot apply these functions to anchored components.
 For scalability, anchor the aligned and distributed components when your design is ready.